gabybong/gbon0058-A3tracker/READme.md

 - Goal setting for the number of episodes to watch and logging of actual watch time for comparison.

 ## Usage
-1. Preview the page using github
+1. Preview the page using github, [](https://github.com/gabybong/gbon0058-A3tracker.git)
 2. Open the index.html file in your web browser

 Start tracking by clicking on " + Log Watch Session ".
 If you want to edit and come back, click the pencil button.
 If you want to delete the entry, click the bin button.